kuba-moo/ynl/Documentation/networking/netdevices.rst

 ndo_siocbond:
 	Synchronization: rtnl_lock() semaphore.
-In addition, netdev instance lock if the driver implements shaper API.
+In addition, netdev instance lock if the driver implements queue management or shaper API.
         Context: process

 	Used by the bonding driver for the SIOCBOND family of